Electron Engine ™

 Printed Circuit Boards by Emissionlabs.

-This MC unit designed to work right away.
-If there is hum however, there is a problem in your set up, and the root cause must be found somewhere outside the EE51.
-The combination of record player, MC Box, phono pre amplifier, and power amplifier, with all it's cables, is complex.
-So any random set up, we can not tell you here, what causes hum in a particular case.
-This needs some local testing, for which the EE51 board has some options.
-It can not give a final answer to everything, but a good hint may well result from it.
-So if one of the tests in positive, read in the comment box, what MAY be the cause.
+This MC unit should work right away, and problems should not occur.
+If there is hum however, finding the root cause, is better than trying random things.
+The combination of record player, MC Box, phono pre amplifier, and power amplifier, with all it's cables, can be complex.
+To find hum cause, needs some local testing, for which the EE50 and EE51 boards have some provisions.
+It can not give a final answer to everything, but for most cases a good hint will result from it.

 Music will not play with these settings.
-This only for testing, in case there is some hum, which is not caused by EE51 board.
+This only for testing.

 • Keep all equipment and cables connected.

-• The settings below here, must be done for both channels together.
+• Important: The settings below here, must be done for both channels simultaneously.

 For Test only